Motion Graphics Artist on goLance vs. Upwork

 You've already built relationships there.
 If your existing freelancer team is on Upwork and your contracts are mature, the switching cost may not be worth it for low-volume work.

-For everything else — especially ongoing motion graphics artists work, retainer engagements, or any project over $1,000 — goLance's 0% buyer fees and pre-vetting make it the rational choice.
+For everything else — especially ongoing motion graphics artists work, retainer engagements, or any project over $1,000 — goLance's single 7.95% shareable fee and pre-vetting make it the rational choice.

 Common questions